This section doesn’t currently include any content. Add content to this section using the sidebar.

 It's possible to keep more than one tang in the same aquarium, but there are some simple rules to follow.

-Biota Captive bred Blue Tang
+How to Feed Biota Captive bred Mandarins

 Biota captive bred Blue Cleaner Wrasse